monishski/plotly-dash-snippets/README.md

 ## Features

-The snippets in this pluggin cover components from the Dash HTML Components & Dash Core Components Python packages.
+The snippets in this pluggin cover components from the Dash HTML Components, Dash Core Components & some from the Dash Bootstrap Componens Python packages.

-All snippets start with the prefix `dash`.

 For example, predefined Dash HTML Components start with the prefix `html`, Dash Core Component start with the prefix `dcc` .